 2008 Beychevelle 92p

 Tasted five times - last time in August 2011.
 Consistent notes.
-It did gain more depth and concentration after bottling.
+After bottling, it gained more depth and concentration.
 It had an excellent bite and is very aromatic, dense, and complex.
 Delicious wine.

 2007 Beychevelle 91p

 It tasted six times - last time in September 2010.
 Consistent notes.
-It offered a good treat for your senses with an exquisite, round, and charming wine with seductive cherry fruit aromas on the nose.
+A delightful treat for the senses, in the form of an exquisite, round, and charming wine with seductive cherry fruit aromas on the nose.
 This wine is still gaining more concentration and structure.

 2006 Beychevelle 92p

 Tasted three times - last time in July 2021.
 Consistent notes.
 Meaty and fleshy wine with perfectly ripe blackcurrants and raspberries, delicate balance, and long aftertaste.
 This was in September 2009.
-Almost 12 years later, with an elegant nose of Cabernet Sauvignon and black winter truffles, finesse, and elegance, it's still great enjoyment.
+Almost 12 years later, with an elegant nose of Cabernet Sauvignon and black winter truffles, it remains a source of great enjoyment, displaying finesse and elegance.
 Easily another 15 years in the cellar.

 2005 Beychevelle 95+p

 Tasted four times - last time in March 2009.
 Consistent notes.
 47% CS, 46% M, 3% CF, and 4% PV.
 It is, without doubt, Beychevelle's best vintage in modern times.
-This wine impressed me greatly from the barrel in April 2006, and it's obvious it has retained a single inch of quality since then.
-It's a fabulous, thick aroma of dark berries, awesome, great length, balance, and concentration, formidable depth and aftertaste, and its full load of finesse, elegance, and graciousity.
+This wine impressed me greatly from the barrel in April 2006, and it's clear that it has retained a high level of quality since then.
+It's a fabulous, thick aroma of dark berries, with awesome length, balance, and concentration, as well as formidable depth and a lasting aftertaste, and a whole load of finesse, elegance, and graciousness.
 Seamless wine.
 How long will it last?
 20-40 years.

 2004 Beychevelle 92p

 Tasted four times - last time in August 2011.
 Consistent notes.
 55% Grand Vin.
 45% CS, 42% M, 7%CF and 5% PV.
 Great, great effort from the property.
 It embraces you with a wonderfully aromatic nose, a taste of dark cherries, exquisite finesse, and elegance.
 It oozes the sheer class and pure style of traditional Bordeaux.
-This wine will last 10-15 years because of its delicious harmony between fruit and tannin.
+This wine is expected to last 10-15 years due to its harmonious blend of fruit and tannin.

 2003 Beychevelle 88p

 Tasted four times - last time in September 2010.
 Consistent notes.
-Harvest finished on the 30th of September.
-53% CS, 34% M, 8% CF and 5% PV.
+Harvesting finished on September 30th.
+53% CS, 34% M, 8% CF, and 5% PV.
 It is a hot vintage, no doubt, as the fruit is warm but not cooked.
 Beychevelle seems to have avoided dryness and edgy tannin through careful and thoughtful vinification.
 Nice grip, balance, and depth.
 5-8 years from now.

 2002 Beychevelle 90p

-Tasted six times - last time in September 2009.
+I tasted it six times, the last time in September 2009.
 Consistent notes.
-It's very impressive for the vintage.
 It is a pure heartbreaker wine with its round and pleasant texture, luscious berries, and soft aftertaste.
-It has a good grip and an aromatic touch.
-Drinks very well already now.
+It has a good grip and an aromatic touch and is very impressive for the vintage.

 2001 Beychevelle 91-92p